IPPSR/csppData/cran-comments.md

 Our sincere apologies for the quick resubmission and for the mistake.
 Again, no updates to this package are planned.

-We also fixed the encoding issues that CRAN noted in the data files.
+We also fixed encoding issues that CRAN noted in the data files.
 The files only contain ASCII characters now.

 - No errors.